CutaneousBioinf/Automatic-Cell-Typing/documents/symphony_usage.md

 1. Multiple h5 files.
 2. A Giotto object.

-Users can use their own codes, make sure that it generates this variable:
+Users can use their own code, make sure that it generates this variable:

 `seurat_objs`: A list with one or multiple Seurat object(s).